finceptor/.github/README.md

 Product Suite
 - Liquidity Vault is on-chain initial liquidity bootstrapping pool to build protocol-owned liquidity
 - Bond is structured protocol-owned liquidity bootstrapping and token liquidation tool for publicly-traded tokens
-- Launchpad for a strategic token launch and sales
+- Launchpad for strategic token launch and sales

 ## Socials